ZhongyuZhang-hi/zhongyuzhang-hi.github.io/essays/A-New-Step-Forward:-My-Journey-into-Software-Engineering.md

 ---
 <img src="../img/essays/softwarestockimage.jpg">

+*"Knowledge without application is like a book that is never read."* – Christopher Crawford

 ## Why I’m Excited About Software Engineering

 Exploring unknown areas of knowledge has always been exciting to me.
-Software engineering captivates me because it combines the logic of problem-solving with the creativity of developing tools that have real-life applications.
+I am interested in software engineering because it combines the logic of problem-solving with the creativity of developing tools that have real-life applications.
 Before learning about software engineering, I only understood how to develop algorithms to solve specific problems or puzzles.
 While I could offer a solution to a problem, I didn’t know how to translate that into functional, coherent software that could be used by others.
 I am ready to learn the foundational skills necessary to start bridging that gap, and I’m excited to apply those skills in more meaningful and impactful ways.

 ## Experiences I Want to gain and Develop